kjjohnsen/stereopi_ov9281/README.md

 # stereopi_ov9281
-Source code for supporting two ov9281 on the stereopi1
+Source code for supporting two ov9281 on the stereopi1 (Requires Kernel 5.4+ with built-in ov9281 driver)

 To install, use the device-tree-compiler to build each file.
 - dt-blob.dts goes to dt-blob.bin in /boot